tomit4/CityStats/docs/installation.md

 npm run start
 ```

-If you wish to run the developer server, you can initialize the server instead
+If you wish to run the developer server using nodemon, you can initialize the server
-using nodemon like so:
+like so instead:

 ```bash
 npm run dev